anthonycr/Base47/README.md

 A Base₄₇ encoder/decoder that uses emojis as its character set

 ## What? 🤔
-This is a silly base encoding algorithm.
+This is a silly base encoding algorithm written in Java.
 It purposefully uses an inefficient base to encode to, base 47, and also uses a non-traditional character set.
 The character set used is a subset of unicode emojis, most of the animal emojis.

 ## Usage 🙄